Webcampak/Documentation/webcampak3.x/src/docs/Use/en_Statistics.md

 The system behaves differently depending of the type of metrics to be collected/displayed.

 __Pictures__ and __Size__ are collected "on-the-fly" as requested by users, therefore can span the entire duration of a project.
 __Disk Usage__ metrics are collected daily by Webcampak.
-In the example above, there a limited (almost none) history available since this particluar project completed in November 2017 just as this Webcampak 3 server was installed (webcampak 2 stats are not compatible with webcampak 3).
+In the example above, there a limited (almost none) history available since this particluar project completed in November 2017 just as this Webcampak 3 server was installed (Webcampak 2 stats are not compatible with Webcampak 3).

 ### Analyzing the stats